-As described in Section III of the Public Participation Plan the Transportation Improvement Program for Clark County (TIP) is a four-year priority list of transportation projects within Clark County.
-The TIP translates recommendations from the longrange RTP into a short-term program of improvements.
-The TIP defines project budgets, schedules and phasing for those
+As described in Section III of the Public Participation Plan, the Transportation Improvement Program for Clark County (TIP) is a fouryear priority list of transportation projects within Clark County.
+The TIP translates recommendations from the long-range RTP into a short-term program of improvements.
+The TIP defines project budgets, schedules, and phasing for those programs and projects that are already part of the Regional Transportation Plan.

-Federal requirements pertaining to the Transportation Improvement Program are addressed in CFR 450.324(b):
+Federal requirements pertaining to the Transportation Improvement Program are addressed in CFR 450.326:

-◆ All interested parties shall have a reasonable opportunity to comment on the proposed TIP as required by 450.316(a).
+All interested parties shall have a reasonable opportunity to comment on the proposed TIP as required by 450.316(a).
 In addition, in nonattainment TMAs, an opportunity for at least one formal public meeting during the TIP development process; the circumstances of the public meeting should be addressed through the participation plan described in 450.316(a).

-The TIP is required to be updated every two years but it can be done more often if needed.
+The TIP is required to be updated every two years, but it can be done more often if needed.
 RTC routinely adopts a TIP annually.
 Occasionally changes need to be made to the TIP following its adoption.
-These changes will be handled as Updates, Administrative Modifications, and Amendments.
-Updates do not substantially change a project and can be handled administratively by RTC Staff.
-Administrative Modifications are minor changes that require approval from the RTC Transportation Director.
+These changes will be handled as updates, administrative modifications, and amendments.
+Updates do not substantially change a project and can be handled administratively by RTC staff.
+Administrative modifications are minor changes that require approval from the RTC's Executive Director.
 Amendments are substantial changes to projects that require action from the RTC Board of Directors.
-Proposed TIP amendment and modification actions are documented in Regional Transportation Advisory Committee and RTC Board packet materials made available online or by U.S. Mail for public review, input and comment.
+Proposed TIP amendment and modification actions are documented in Regional Transportation Advisory Committee and RTC Board packet materials which are made available online or by mail for public review, input, and comment.